Business card: Japan

 A Japanese business card is called a meishi (名刺).
 It typically features the company name at the top in the largest print, followed by the job title and then the name of the individual.
 This information is written in Japanese characters on one side and often Latin characters on the reverse.
 Other important contact information is usually provided, such as business address, phone number and fax number.
 Meishi may also contain a QR code to provide contact details in a machine-readable form, but this has not yet become a widespread practice.
 According to a 2007 survey, fewer than 3% of Japanese people own a meishi with a QR code printed on it.

 The presentation of one's meishi to another person is more formal and ritualistic than in the Western world.
 The card should be held at the top two corners, face up and turned so that it can be read by the person receiving the meishi, who takes it by the bottom two corners using both hands.
 Placing one's fingers over the name or other information is considered rude.
 Upon receiving the meishi, one is expected to read the card over, noting the person's name and rank.
 One should then thank the other person, saying "choudai itashimasu" ("I accept your name card") or "choudai shimasu", and then bow.
 When meishi are being exchanged between parties with different status, such as between the president of a company and someone in middle management, it is proper that the person of lower status extend his or her business card in such a way that it is underneath or below the meishi being extended by the person in a higher position.

-Meishi should be kept in a smart leather case where they will not become warm or worn, both of which are considered a sign of disrespect or thoughtlessness.
+Meishi should be kept in a smart leather case where they will not become warm or worn, which are both considered a sign of disrespect or thoughtlessness.
 A received meishi should not be written on or placed in a pocket; it is considered proper to file the meishi at the rear of the leather case.
 If the meishi is being presented at a table, the recipient keeps the meishi on top of the leather case until they leave the table.
 If several people are involved in the meeting and one receives several meishi, the one with the highest rank is kept on the leather case, and the others beside it, on the table.

 The manner in which the recipient treats the presenter's meishi is indicative of how the recipient will treat the presenter.
 Actions such as folding the card in half, or placing the presenter's meishi in one's back pocket, are regarded as insults.

-Japanese executives or officials usually has two meishi: one in Japanese and intended for fellow Japanese, using the Japanese ordering of names (family name first), and another intended for foreigners, with the name in Western order (family name last).
+Japanese executives or officials usually have two meishi: one in Japanese and intended for fellow Japanese, using the Japanese ordering of names (family name first), and another intended for foreigners, with the name in Western order (family name last).